shacharm2/CarND-PID-Control-Project/README.md

 Moreover, the twiddle algorithm, which favors low average CTE, does not consider steady state small oscillations, which are important to get rid of as well.

+# Additional ideas

+- Adding PID controllers to both the angle and speed

+- Adding an EKF (Extended Kalman Filter) to estimate the target physical state space location and angle to hit

 # References